-Not sure where to begin?
-Start planning your trip with this guide to the best Takayama attractions…
+Not sure where to go in Takayama?
+Start planning your trip with this guide to the best places to visit in Takayama…

 Travel back in time at Hida Minzoku Mura Folk Village